Acemcp Node.js Implementation

 ```bash

-# Start the Server (Configuration file will be created for the first time)
+# Start the server (configuration file will be created on first run)

 npm start